CyberFlameGO/svnpython/Doc/c-api/init.rst

    the first three characters are the major and minor version separated by a period.
 The returned string points into static storage; the caller should not modify its value.
 The value is available to Python code as ``sys.version``.

+.. cfunction:: const char* Py_GetBuildNumber()

+   Return a string representing the Subversion revision that this Python executable was built from.
+This number is a string because it may contain a trailing 'M' if Python was built from a mixed revision source tree.

+   .. versionadded:: 2.5

 .. cfunction:: const char* Py_GetPlatform()